 - Aim to improve justice systems or processes.

-- Target an offender population or an at-risk population (that is, individuals who have the potential to become involved in the justice system).
+- Target populations of those who have committed crimes or are at-risk (that is, individuals who have the potential to become involved in the justice system).

 Prevention programs not explicitly aimed at reducing or preventing a problem behavior must apply to a population at risk for developing problem behaviors.